apache/cassandra/tools/stress/README.txt

     -y or --family-type:
         Sets the ColumnFamily type.
 One of 'Standard' or 'Super'.
 If using super, you probably want to set the -u option also.
-    -c or --columns:
+    -c or --cells:
-        the number of columns per row, defaults to 5 -u or --supercolumns:
+        the number of cells per row, defaults to 5
+    -u or --supercolumns:
         use the number of supercolumns specified NOTE: you must set the -y option appropriately, or this option has no effect.